Generic Name: Prochlorperazine edisylate

-Symptoms may include: mask-like faces; drooling; tremors; pillrolling motion; cogwheel rigidity; and shuffling gait.
+Symptoms may include mask-like facies, drooling, tremors, pillrolling motion, cogwheel rigidity, and shuffling gait.
 Reassurance and sedation are important.
-In most cases these symptoms are readily controlled when an anti-parkinsonism agent is administered concomitantly.
-Anti-parkinsonism agents should be used only when required.
-Generally, therapy of a few weeks to 2 or 3 months will suffice.
-After this time patients should be evaluated to determine their need for continued treatment.
-(Note: Levodopa has not been found effective in pseudo-parkinsonism.)
-Occasionally it is necessary to lower the dosage of Prochlorperazine or to discontinue the drug.
+In most cases, these symptoms are readily controlled when an antiparkinsonism agent is administered concomitantly.
+Antiparkinsonism agents should be used only when required.
+Generally, therapy of a few weeks to two or three months will suffice.
+After this time, patients should be evaluated to determine their need for continued treatment.
+(Note: Levodopa has not been found effective in pseudoparkinsonism.)
+Occasionally, it is necessary to lower the dosage of Prochlorperazine or to discontinue the drug.

 As with all antipsychotic agents, tardive dyskinesia may appear in some patients on long-term therapy or may appear after drug therapy has been discontinued.
 The syndrome can also develop, although much less frequently, after relatively brief treatment periods at low doses.
 This syndrome appears in all age groups.
 Although its prevalence appears to be highest among elderly patients, especially elderly women, it is impossible to rely upon prevalence estimates to predict at the inception of antipsychotic treatment which patients are likely to develop the syndrome.
 The symptoms are persistent and in some patients appear to be irreversible.
 The syndrome is characterized by rhythmical involuntary movements of the tongue, face, mouth or jaw (e.g., protrusion of tongue, puffing of cheeks, puckering of mouth, chewing movements).
 Sometimes these may be accompanied by involuntary movements of extremities.
 In rare instances, these involuntary movements of the extremities are the only manifestations of tardive dyskinesia.
 A variant of tardive dyskinesia, tardive dystonia, has also been described.

-EKG changes -- particularly nonspecific, usually reversible Q and T wave distortions -- have been observed in some patients receiving phenothiazine tranquilizers.
+EKG changes—particularly nonspecific, usually reversible Q- and T-wave distortions—have been observed in some patients receiving phenothiazines.

-Although phenothiazines cause neither psychic nor physical dependence, sudden discontinuance in long-term psychiatric patients may cause temporary symptoms, e.g., nausea and vomiting, dizziness, tremulousness.
+Although phenothiazines cause neither psychic nor physical dependence, sudden discontinuation in long-term psychiatric patients may cause temporary symptoms, e.g., nausea and vomiting, dizziness, tremulousness.

 (See also ADVERSE REACTIONS.)

 This solution should be protected from light.
-A slight yellowish discoloration will not alter potency.
+Slight yellowish discoloration will not alter potency.
 If markedly discolored, solution should be discarded.

-It is recommended that Prochlorperazine injection not be mixed with other agents in the syringe.
+It is recommended that Prochlorperazine Edisylate Injection not be mixed with other agents in the syringe.

 (For children's dosage and administration, see below.)
 Dosage should be increased more gradually in debilitated or emaciated patients.

 In general, dosages in the lower range are sufficient for most elderly patients.
 Since they appear to be more susceptible to hypotension and neuromuscular reactions, such patients should be observed closely.
-Dosage should be tailored to the individual, response carefully monitored and dosage adjusted accordingly.
+Dosage should be tailored to the individual, response carefully monitored, and dosage adjusted accordingly.
 Dosage should be increased more gradually in elderly patients.
-To Control Severe Nausea and Vomiting: Adjust dosage to the response of the individual.
-Begin with the lowest recommended dosage.

-I.M.
-Dosage: Initially 5 to 10 mg (1 to 2 mL) injected deeply into the upper outer quadrant of the buttock.
+Initially 5 mg to 10 mg (1 to 2 mL) injected deeply into the upper, outer quadrant of the buttock.
 If necessary, repeat every 3 or 4 hours.
-Total I.M. dosage should not exceed 40 mg per day.
+Total IM dosage should not exceed 40 mg per day.

-I.V.
-Dosage: 2.5 to 10 mg (0.5 to 2 mL) by slow I.V. injection or infusion at a rate not to exceed 5 mg per minute.
-Prochlorperazine edisylate injection may be administered either undiluted or diluted in isotonic solution.
-A single dose of the drug should not exceed 10 mg; total I.V. dosage should not exceed 40 mg per day.
-When administered I.V., do not use bolus injection.
-Hypotension is a possibility if the drug is given by I.V. injection or infusion.
+2.5 mg to 10 mg (0.5 to 2 mL) by slow IV injection or infusion at a rate not to exceed 5 mg per minute.
+Prochlorperazine Edisylate Injection may be administered either undiluted or diluted in isotonic solution.
+A single dose of the drug should not exceed 10 mg; total IV dosage should not exceed 40 mg per day.
+When administered IV, do not use bolus injection.
+Hypotension is a possibility if the drug is given by IV injection or infusion.

 Subcutaneous administration is not advisable because of local irritation.

-Adult Surgery (for severe nausea and vomiting): Total parenteral dosage should not exceed 40 mg per day.
-Hypotension is a possibility if the drug is given by I.V. injection or infusion.
+Total parenteral dosage should not exceed 40 mg per day.
+Hypotension is a possibility if the drug is given by IV injection or infusion.

-I.M.
-Dosage: 5 to 10 mg (1 to 2 mL) 1 to 2 hours before induction of anesthesia (repeat once in 30 minutes, if necessary), or to control acute symptoms during and after surgery (repeat once if necessary).
+5 mg to 10 mg (1 to 2 mL) 1 to 2 hours before induction of anesthesia (repeat once in 30 minutes, if necessary), or to control acute symptoms during and after surgery (repeat once if necessary).

-I.V.
-Dosage: 5 to 10 mg (1 to 2 mL) as a slow I.V. injection or infusion 15 to 30 minutes before induction of anesthesia, or to control acute symptoms during or after surgery.
+5 mg to 10 mg (1 to 2 mL) as a slow IV injection or infusion 15 to 30 minutes before induction of anesthesia, or to control acute symptoms during or after surgery.
 Repeat once if necessary.
 Prochlorperazine may be administered either undiluted or diluted in isotonic solution, but a single dose of the drug should not exceed 10 mg.
 The rate of administration should not exceed 5 mg per minute.
-When administered I.V., do not use bolus injection.
+When administered IV, do not use bolus injection.

-In Adult Psychiatric Disorders: Adjust dosage to the response of the individual and according to the severity of the condition.
+Adjust dosage to the response of the individual and according to the severity of the condition.
 Begin with the lowest recommended dose.
-Although response ordinarily is seen within a day or 2, longer treatment is usually required before maximal improvement is seen.
+Although response ordinarily is seen within a day or two, longer treatment is usually required before maximal improvement is seen.

-I.M.
-Dosage: For immediate control of adult schizophrenic patients with severe symptomatology, inject an initial dose of 10 to 20 mg (2 to 4 mL) deeply into the upper outer quadrant of the buttock.
+For immediate control of adult schizophrenic patients with severe symptomatology, inject an initial dose of 10 mg to 20 mg (2 to 4 mL) deeply into the upper, outer quadrant of the buttock.
 Many patients respond shortly after the first injection.
 If necessary, however, repeat the initial dose every 2 to 4 hours (or, in resistant cases, every hour) to gain control of the patient.
-More than three or four doses are seldom necessary.
+More than 3 or 4 doses are seldom necessary.
 After control is achieved, switch patient to an oral form of the drug at the same dosage level or higher.
-If, in rare cases, parenteral therapy is needed for a prolonged period, give 10 to 20 mg (2 to 4 mL) every 4 to 6 hours.
+If, in rare cases, parenteral therapy is needed for a prolonged period, give 10 mg to 20 mg (2 to 4 mL) every 4 to 6 hours.
 Pain and irritation at the site of injection have seldom occurred.